DeveloperCielo/developercielo.github.io/_i18n/en/_posts/api-ecommerce-cielo/2003-03-03-cielo-ecommerce.md

 c) The script provided by Cielo provides three events for manipulation and treatment on the establishment side.
 They are: **onSuccess** (where **PaymentToken** will be returned after processing the card data), **onError** (if there is any error in the consumption of Cielo services) and **onInvalid** (where the result of the validation of the inputs will be returned).

+* In the input validation, the establishment can use the entire layer of validation on the card data made by Cielo and then simplify the treatment on your checkout form.
+The messages returned in the validation result are available in the following languages: portuguese (default), english and spanish.

+* The *PaymentToken* will be the token that will represent all the card data provided by the buyer.
+The same will be used by the establishment so there is no need to process and process card data on its side.

+**For security reasons this PaymentToken can only be used for 1 authorization in Cielo 3.0.
+After processing, it will be invalidated.**

+Example of setup to be performed by the establishment on the checkout page:

 ![Pagina Checkout]({{ site.baseurl_root }}/images/html-silent-order-post.jpg)

 # Wallet